elastic/search-ui/docs/reference/tutorials-elasticsearch-configure-search-ui.md

 # Configure and Run Search UI [tutorials-elasticsearch-configure-search-ui-and-run]

-## Configure Search UI [tutorials-elasticsearch-configure-search-ui]
+## Configure Search UI [tutorials-elasticsearch-step-5-configure-search-ui]

 Next lets configure Search UI for our needs!
 Navigate to the config within app.js and update the following: